nrupatunga/nrupatunga.github.io/projects.md

 detection windows.
 {% include image.html url="./hog/pedestriandetection.PNG" description="Pedestrian Detection " %}

+Out of curiosity and understanding the HOG feature space, I projected 3780 dimensional HOG features of all the images onto 2-dimensional subspace using a dimensionality reduction technique called [t-SNE](https://lvdmaaten.github.io/tsne/) and generated t-SNE visualization using the
+[code](http://cs.stanford.edu/people/karpathy/cnnembed/) provided by Dr. Andrej Karpathy.
+[Click](./hog/tsne.png) here for bigger image.
+Observe how images are clustered.

+{% include image.html url="./hog/tsne.png" description="t-SNE Visualization" %}

 <sup>**Code:** [C++, Python](https://github.com/nrupatunga/Pedestrain-Detection-using-Histogram-of-Oriented-Gradients)</sup>
 <br>

 ##**Global Image Descriptor - GIST**
-GIST is the low dimensional representation of an image.
+GIST is the low dimensional representation of an Image.
 It encodes the structural information of the image by dividing the image into blocks, thus providing a rough description of the image.
 The block diagram of how GIST is computed is shown below.